backup1997/achievement/README.md

 # achievement
-to apply for a job
-the unzip code is 2 rounds base64 decoded from string:YzI5dVoydDE=
+to apply for a job and the unzip code is 2 rounds base64 decoded from string:YzI5dVoydDE=